About the HRIA

 With over 500 corporate members and growing, the Hire & Rental Industry Association Ltd is the key national industry body representing the $8bn hire and rental industry in Australia.

 The Association brings members a diverse array of benefit services at both national and state levels.
-Members include Rental Companies, Suppliers and Service Providers with rental members ranging from national multi-location companies to the more traditional Owner-Manager single location.
+Members include Hire Companies, Suppliers and Service Providers with hire members ranging from national multi-location companies to the more traditional Owner-Manager single location.